-The Samui Snake Farm is fascinating, as are the Butterfly Park and the Insect Kingdom and the Samui Aquarium and Tiger Zoo.
-A boat trip to a nearby island such as Koh Phangan opens up a natural world of wonders as well as deserted beaches and bays 💯
+The Samui Snake Farm is fascinating, as are the Butterfly Park, Insect Kingdom, and the Samui Aquarium and Tiger Zoo.
+A boat trip to a nearby island, such as Koh Phangan, opens up a natural world of wonders as well as deserted beaches and bays 💯

 As with all Thailand’s beach resorts, watersports 🧐 are high on the agenda of energetic things to do in your leisure time.
 Koh Samui has it all, from sailing, kite-surfing, diving, windsurfing, kayaking, jet-skiing, waterskiing, and more 📜 For land-based fun, elephant trekking, horse riding, mountain biking, trekking, and walking are all here.

 Golf is taken very seriously on Koh Samui, with its beautiful courses that have sea views from the greens 💯 Several gyms, Muay Thai camps, and sports clubs are great for making new friends as well as staying fit, and tennis, badminton, bowling, martial arts, and 📎 fishing expeditions make sure your leisure time is well-spent.